|Overall Rating||Not for us|

 Carving: When I really got it on the outside edges on a hard carve it felt fine and carved like the TRS did which is pretty fun but it was weird getting to them and often the inside edge would have a little grab fight with the outside edge before letting me get over on that edge.
 So yeah it can carve really well once you are there but when transitioning from edge to edge on a carve wasn’t that much fun.

-Uneven Terrain: Ok in terms of how the boards flex and materials handle uneven snow but it’s a little off turning around bumps and such.
+Uneven Terrain: Ok in terms of how the boards’ flex and materials handle uneven snow but I just don’t want to take 4 edges through the bumps.

 Switch: Felt pretty much the same either way.